 GIRLS’ VOICES FIGHT CHILD MARRIAGE IN SOUTHERN MALAWI

-- Invest in visionary Malawian leaders, providing them with leadership development and funding to create innovative solutions that decrease the incidence of child marriage and increase girls’ access to education;
+ENGAGE civil society leaders participate in Rise Up’s intensive Leadership and Advocacy Accelerator and apply their new knowledge to launch their own girl-centered advocacy strategies to create innovative solutions that decrease the incidence of child marriage and increase girls’ access to education.

-- Build broader support for girls’ education and rights among men and boys, traditional and religious authorities, and government officials though an SMS and mass radio campaign led by Youth Tech Health; and
+ENGAGE also builds broader support for girls’ education and rights among men and boys, traditional and religious authorities, and government officials though an SMS and mass radio campaign led by Youth Tech Health.

 ENGAGE SUPPORTED BY GATES FOUNDATION AND WHITE HOUSE PARTNERSHIP

-Rise Up received $2.5 million from the Bill & Melinda Gates Foundation to create ENGAGE (Enabling Girls to Advance Gender Equality), an innovative approach to ending early marriage and enabling Malawian girls to finish school.
-We are honored that First Lady Michelle Obama selected ENGAGE to be part of the White House Let Girls Learn initiative.
+Rise Up received $2.5 million from the Bill & Melinda Gates Foundation to create ENGAGE an innovative approach to ending early marriage and enabling Malawian girls to finish school.

-Rise Up was selected by First Lady Michelle Obama as a strategic partner in the White House Let Girls Learn initiative, marking the significance of ENGAGE and its ability to end child marriage and enable girls to finish school.
-Through this partnership, Rise Up joins the ranks of an esteemed group of organizations working together to educate girls around the world.
+In 2016, under the Obama Administration, Rise Up was selected by then First Lady Michelle Obama as a strategic partner in the White House Let Girls Learn initiative, recognizing the power of ENGAGE to end child marriage and enable more Malawian girls to finish school.
+Through this partnership, Rise Up joined the ranks of an esteemed group of organizations working together to educate girls around the world.